This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “AWII”

 The band wrote 10 songs during a two-week period in December 2003 and recorded them shortly after, playing two live shows in the middle of the studio sessions on February 2 and 3, 2004.
-Most of the songs were tracked live to tape.
+Most songs were tracked live to tape.

 DC EP